 Being an effective leader is much more than simply telling the members of your team what needs to be done, and sitting back to wait for the results.
 No, leadership in construction (and other similar industries) is about leading by example.

 Of course, many of your employees likely get time with you on a daily basis as you dole out assignments and reiterate goals, but you can do more.
 If you don’t currently meet with a team each day for a short time, start.
 For those employees that have a question during the day, cut out the middle man – email or the telephone – and visit them personally.
 Employee loyalty goes both ways - for someone to be loyal to you, you have to be loyal to your employees.

 Empowering employees can have unexpected benefits.
 Tapping into their expertise as they are closer to the action can often result in innovative answers to vexing problems.
-Within certain parameters, encourage and motivate your employees to make their own decisions and bounce their ideas for improvement off you, and other members of the team.
+Within certain parameters, encourage and motivate your employees to make their own decisions and bounce their ideas for improvement off of you, and other members of the team.
 This will not only increase employee loyalty but will also help employees feel satisfied with their jobs and improve company culture.

 Keeping lunchtime learning sessions fun and informal is a good way to give employees an inside glimpse behind the scenes of what makes the company tick and increase employee engagement.
 Combining topics such as the impact the business has made on its industry, guest speakers that demystify their role within the company and new innovations in the industry with brown-bagged lunches helps keep employees engaged.